-All the niceties of a special meal are observed – delicious home-baked bread (mustard seed, perhaps) is delivered with an amuse-bouche, such as a shot glass of asparagus soup.
+All the niceties of a special meal are observed – delicious home-baked bread (mustard seed, perhaps) is delivered with an amuse-bouche, such as a china spoonful of herby goat cheese.

 The cooking style is sophisticated and the results are delicious.
 Typically, starters may include a parcel of Kenmare smoked salmon stuffed with crabmeat served on a cucumber and dill salsa, while a recent example of a luxurious main course is pan-fried Castletownbere scallops on buttered leeks with chorizo and a lemon and sherry vinegar sauce.
 More homely dishes also feature though - and pan-seared sirloin of Irish beef with accompaniments such as a rosemary and garlic potato gratin with a mushroom and bacon tartlet is a favourite.

 Like everything else, desserts (including ice creams) are freshly made on the premises.
 In summer one to look out for especially is a more-ish raspberry parfait layered with fresh strawberries and brandy snap biscuits...

 Excellent service by friendly staff and a carefully selected, informative wine list add greatly to the dining experience - many wines are priced at under thirty euro and there are some tempting sweet wines, including Pedro Ximinez, to go with your dessert.